Marriage and civil partnership

 Those referred to the Home Office may have the waiting period extended from 28 days to 70 days if their case is still being considered.

-- you're from outside the EEA or Switzerland
+- from outside the EEA or Switzerland

-- you're subject to immigration control
+- subject to immigration control

 Go to GOV.UK: marriages and civil partnerships for foreign national in the UK, or contact GOV.UK: UK Visa and Immigration if you have questions about immigration matters.